MatthewHerrmann/rabbitmq-helper/docs/usecases/certificate/convert-pfxtopem.md

 ## Example Localhost.pfx

 The Examples folder contains a test localhost.pfx.
 This PFX is strictly for testing TLS on a single machine. **You have to import in the Personal/Certificates certificate store** since it is not a valid certificate issued by a CA and is not trusted.
 Any connections made to RabbitMQ when this certificate is used will otherwise fail.
+The password for this example file is 'password1'.

 ```powershell
 $path = "$env:programfiles\Thycotic Software Ltd\RabbitMq Helper\Examples";